 12,000 / 15,000 Miles

 Basically an expanded version of the 7.5K service, with the big change being the replacement of the timing belts.
 Timing belts have proved a very reliable and accurate means of controlling valve actuation, and with the introduction of Kevlar belts in the mid-90s, these belts last a very long time.
 However, replacing and setting the timing on these belts is critical for the life of your motor – failure can be unpleasant and expensive.
-NOTE - timing belts are changed at the second major service by mileage, but we recommend changing them every two years regardless of how much you've been riding.
+NOTE - timing belts are changed at the second major service by mileage, but we and Ducati recommend changing them every two years regardless of how much you've been riding.